Gabriel García Márquez: Declining health

-Death and funeral
+Death

 García Márquez died of pneumonia at the age of 87 on 17 April 2014, in Mexico City.
 His death was confirmed by Fernanda Familiar on Twitter, and by his former editor Cristóbal Pera.

 The Colombian president Juan Manuel Santos mentioned: "One Hundred Years of Solitude and sadness for the death of the greatest Colombian of all time".
 The former Colombian president Álvaro Uribe Vélez said: "Master García Márquez, thanks forever, millions of people in the planet fell in love with our nation fascinated with your lines."
 At the time of his death, García Márquez had a wife and two sons.

 García Márquez was cremated at a private family ceremony in Mexico City.
 On 22 April the presidents of Colombia and Mexico attended a formal ceremony in Mexico City, where García Márquez had lived for more than three decades.
 A funeral cortege took the urn containing his ashes from his house to the Palacio de Bellas Artes, where the memorial ceremony was held.
 Earlier, residents in his home town of Aracataca in Colombia's Caribbean region held a symbolic funeral.
-In February 2015, the heirs of Gabriel García Marquez deposited a legacy of the writer in his Memoriam in the Caja de las Letras of the Instituto Cervantes.
+In February 2015, the heirs of Gabriel García Márquez deposited a legacy of the writer in his Memoriam in the Caja de las Letras of the Instituto Cervantes.